 If you know the Incident ID, you can quickly locate an incident using the Filter.
 For example, you may want to locate a specific incident out of thousands of incidents.

-The Filters panel appears to the left of the incidents list.
+The Filters panel is located to the left of the incidents list.
 If you do not see the Filters panel, in the Incident Lists view toolbar, click , which opens the Filters panel.

-- In the INCIDENT ID field, type the INCIDENT ID for an incident that you would like to locate, for example INC-1110.
+- In the INCIDENT ID field, type the Incident ID for an incident that you would like to locate, for example, type 25 for INC-25.

-You change the sort order of the incidents list by clicking a column in the list.
+You can change the sort order of the incidents list by clicking a column header in the list.

 - In the Incident List view, select one or more incidents that you want to assign to yourself.

-- Click Change Assignee and select your username from the drop-down list.
+- Click Change Assignee and select Myself (your full name) from the drop-down list.